In-App Notifications, Explained (Benefits, Examples, Tools)

 guide-to-in-app-notifications

-Maintaining engagement requires you to educate your users on how to use your app appropriately and be informed of any updates or changes to your software.
-While many companies turn to push notifications to stay in communication with their audience, there might be a better option — in-app notifications.
+To increase adoption, you need to increase and maintain user engagement.
+Maintaining engagement requires you to educate your users on how to use your app appropriately and inform them of any updates or changes to your software.

 What Are In-App Notifications?

-In-app notifications are pop-ups that appear while your user is in your app.
+In-app notifications are messages that appear while your user is in your app.
 They might highlight new updates or features, welcome your user to the platform, or guide them through instructions or training on how to use your app.

 Unlike push notifications, users must open the app to see the notification.
 While they don’t necessarily drive users to revisit your app the same way push notifications can, they can help educate and inform your user when it is most relevant.
 Because the user is already actively participating in your app, they’re more likely to engage with the content showcased in your in-app notification.